stac-utils/pgstac/src/pypgstac/README.md

 # pypgstac

-Python tools for working with PGStac
+Python tools for working with PgSTAC